 - All NMDR dogs will be returned to NMDR should it be necessary to find another home for the dog.
 No dog will be given away for any reason at any point in their lives.

 - NMDR assumes no responsibility nor shall they be held liable for any damages caused by the adopted animal to property, person or other pets.
 If any medical problems occur after adoption, NMDR is not liable for medical bills.

 - If you have other pets, they must be spayed or neutered if you adopt from NMDR.
 As well, your other pets must be up to date on all vaccines.

 - NMDR’s primary goal is to place our dogs in permanent, loving homes.
 Please consider the many years of care and commitment when adopting a dog.

 Out Of State Adoptions

 Please read this information carefully before submitting an application.
-We can adopt dogs to out-of-state residents and each situation is handled individually.
-National Mill Dog Rescue will not ship dogs and we cannot arrange transport.
-You must be able to meet the dog first.
-Please do not complete an application unless you can make this arrangement.
-Since a home-check is not feasible, we would ask you to take the following steps:
+We do adopt dogs to out-of-state residents and each application is handled individually.
+National Mill Dog Rescue will not ship dogs and most often, we cannot arrange transport.
+We do not require that you travel to Colorado as part of the approval process but you must be able to travel here to meet our dogs if you are approved to adopt.
+Please do not complete an application unless you are able to travel to our facility.
+If you are able to travel here, we ask you to take the following steps:

-- An explanation as to how you would/could pick up the dog.
-(Note: We do not ship dogs).
+- An explanation as to how you would pick up the dog.